-This sudden shift in strategy from smartphone to feature phones is thanks, in no small part, to the rise of KaiOS, a relatively new mobile operating system (OS) that brings some of the best parts of the smartphone experience — 4G connectivity, NFC, virtual assistants, GPS, apps — to feature phones without compromising on the optimum cost and battery efficiency that has made them popular among low-income earners.
+That failure explains MTN’s sudden shift in strategy from smartphone to feature phones.
+But such a bold move can only happen thanks, in no small part, to the rise of KaiOS, a relatively new mobile operating system (OS) that brings some of the best parts of the smartphone experience — 4G connectivity, NFC, virtual assistants, GPS, apps — to feature phones without compromising on the optimum cost and battery efficiency that has made them popular among low-income earners.

 No mean feat, this innovation has seen KaiOS silently become arguably the world’s third most popular mobile OS — behind Android and iOS — in the space of barely a year since in it launched in 2017.

 KaiOS has become so popular that it forced Google to invest $22m in it this June.
 Not only that, the search giant has also re-purposed some of its most popular apps like Google Assistant, YouTube and Google Maps for the OS.

 Facebook is not left out, progressive web versions of Facebook and WhatsApp (limited) are also available on the KaiOS platform.

 Oddly enough, the exponential growth of KaiOS has nothing to do with Africa and almost everything to do with India, where it is said to have overtaken Apple’s iOS to become the second most popular OS in the country.

 Indian OEM brand, Jio Phone — the widely-acclaimed poster child for KaiOS — has already sold over 40 million devices globally, with projections to sell 100 million units by the end of 2018.